Exploiting timing information in event-triggered stabilization of linear systems with disturbances: Conclusions

-\begin{IEEEbiography}[{ }]{Massimo Franceschetti} (M'98-SM'11-F'18) received the Laurea degree with highest honors in computer engineering from the University of Naples in 1997, the M.S. and Ph.D. degrees in electrical engineering from the California Institute of Technology in 1999, and 2003, respectively.
-He is Professor of Electrical and Computer Engineering at the University of California at San Diego.
-Before joining UCSD, he was a postdoctoral scholar at the University of California, Berkeley.
-He has held visiting positions at the Vrije Universiteit Amsterdam, the {\'E}cole Polytechnique F{\'e}d{\'e}rale de Lausanne, and the University of Trento.
+\begin{IEEEbiography}[{ }]{Massimo Franceschetti} received the Laurea degree (with highest honors) in computer engineering from the University Federico II, Naples, Italy, in 1997, the M.S.\ and Ph.D.\ degrees in electrical engineering from the California Institute of Technology, in 1999, and 2003, respectively.
+He is Professor of Electrical and Computer Engineering at the University of California at San Diego (UCSD).
+Before joining UCSD, he was a postdoctoral scholar at the University of California at Berkeley for two years.
+He has held visiting positions at the Vrije Universiteit Amsterdam, the \'{E}cole Polytechnique F\'{e}d\'{e}rale de Lausanne, and the University of Trento.
 His research interests are in physical and information-based foundations of communication and control systems.
-He is a co-author of the book "Random Networks for Communication" and author of "Wave Theory of Information," both published by Cambridge University Press.
-He served as Associate Editor for the IEEE Transactions on Information Theory , IEEE Transactions on Control of Network Systems, IEEE Transactions on Network Science and Engineering, and IEEE Journal on Selected Areas in Communications.
-He also served as general chair for the North American School of Information Theory (2015).
 He was awarded the C. H. Wilts Prize in 2003 for best doctoral thesis in electrical engineering at Caltech; the S.A.
-Schelkunoff Award in 2005 for best paper in the IEEE Transactions on Antennas and Propagation, a National Science Foundation CAREER award in 2006, an Office of Naval Research Young Investigator Award in 2007, the IEEE Communications Society Best Tutorial Paper Award in 2010, and the IEEE Control Systems Society Ruberti young researcher award in 2012.
-He was nominated a Guggenheim Fellow for natural sciences, engineering in~2019. \end{IEEEbiography}
+Schelkunoff Award in 2005 for best paper in the IEEE Transactions on Antennas and Propagation, a National Science Foundation (NSF) CAREER award in 2006, an Office of Naval Research (ONR) Young Investigator Award in 2007, the IEEE Communications Society Best Tutorial Paper Award in 2010, and the IEEE Control theory society Ruberti young researcher award in 2012.
+He has been elected fellow of the IEEE in 2018 and became a Guggenheim fellow for the natural sciences, engineering, in~2019. \end{IEEEbiography}